jamiemcg/BUSCO_phylogenomics/README.md

 ```

-The majority of steps are parallelizable (e.g. family alignments) so running the pipeline with multiple threads leads to a dramatic decrease in runtime.
+The majority of steps are parallelizable (e.g. family alignments) so running the pipeline with multiple threads should dramatically decrease runtime.

 ### Usage
 	python BUSCO_Phylogenomics.py -d INPUT_DIRECTORY -o OUTPUT_DIRECTORY --supermatrix --threads 20

+I reccommend using the `--stop_early` flag which stops the pipeline just after generating the concatenated alignment.
+Then you can take a look at the concatenated alignment first and manually choose parameters for phylogenetic inference.
+Similarly, you may want to change the alignment trimming strategy which currently uses the `-automated1` parameter from `trimal`

 ### Required parameters